 Preparation:

-If necessary, cut off the sandy roots of the chanterelles.
-Wash the chanterelles briefly in cold water with a little flour (the flour in the water binds the sand).
+If necessary, trim off the sandy roots of the chanterelles.
+Briefly wash the chanterelles in cold water with a little flour (the flour in the water binds the sand).
 Drain and let dry on kitchen paper.

-Clean the green and string beans (cut off the ends) and then either halve or cut them into diamonds and then blanch in boiling salted water until al dente.
+Trim the green and string beans (cut off the ends), then either halve or cut into diamond shapes.
+Blanch in boiling salted water until al dente.
 Rinse with cold water.

 Peel the white beans and cook the kernels in gently boiling water until al dente.
-Then peel the beans and remove the shell.
-(You can also use ready-made white beans out of the jar.
-If you use dried ones, they must be soaked in three times their volume of cold water for a day before cooking.)
+Then shell the beans and remove the skins.
+(You can also use pre-cooked white beans from a jar.
+If using dried beans, they must be soaked in three times the amount of cold water for a day before cooking.)

-Rinse the flageolet beans well from the jar.
+Rinse the flageolet beans from the jar thoroughly.

-Now peel the red onion, halve, cut into fine strips and add to the beans.
+Now peel the red onion, halve it, cut it into fine strips and add it to the beans.

-Season with a little salt and pepper.
-Cut the mint into fine strips and mix in.
+Season with salt and pepper.
+Finely slice the mint and mix in.

 Briefly fry the chanterelles in a hot pan until crispy, add a little olive oil, the crushed garlic cloves and the thyme and season with salt and pepper.

-Mix the tuna marinade into the bean salad as well, season again with salt and pepper or Piment d'Espelette if necessary.
+Mix the tuna marinade into the bean salad and season again with salt and pepper or Piment d'Espelette if desired.

 For the chutney:

-Using a small knife, remove the stalk from the tomatoes and score a cross in the skin on top.
-Then blanch the tomatoes in boiling water for about 10 seconds, rinse in cold water and then peel off the skin.
-Quarter the tomatoes, remove the core and cut into small cubes.
+Using a small knife, remove the stems from the tomatoes and score a cross in the skin on top.
+Blanch the tomatoes in boiling water for about 10 seconds, rinse with cold water, and then peel off the skin.
+Quarter the tomatoes, remove the cores, and cut into small cubes.

-Peel the shallots and the ginger, cut into very fine cubes, heat them up briefly in the pan with a little olive oil for approx. 2 minutes.
-Mix in the diced tomatoes and season with salt and a little pepper or Piment d'Espelette.
+Peel the shallots and ginger, finely dice them, and briefly heat them in a pan with a little olive oil for about 2 minutes.
+Mix them into the diced tomatoes and season with salt and a little pepper or Espelette pepper.

-Place the beans on a plate, place the tuna on top and drizzle generously with the chutney.
-And you have the salad :) Bon appétit!
+Now place the beans on a plate, top with the tuna, and drizzle generously with the chutney.
+And there you have it: Bon appétit!

-Our conclusion: the mushrooms, the beans, the mint, the freshness, the tuna, the slight spiciness... a real colorful bouquet of juicy aromas that puts you in a good summer mood in no time!
+Our conclusion: the mushrooms, the beans, the mint, the freshness, the tuna, the slight spiciness… a truly colorful bouquet of juicy flavors that will instantly put you in a good summer mood!

-Our wine recommendation: Our wine recommendation: A rosé goes particularly well with such a fresh salad, especially if it has beautiful fruity and floral notes.
-These form a refreshing balance with spicy and exotic dishes.
+Our wine recommendation: Our wine recommendation: A rosé , of course, goes particularly well with such a fresh salad, especially if it has lovely fruity and floral notes.
+These provide a refreshing balance to spicy and exotic dishes.